medly/snyk-job-summary-action/README.md

 ## Usage

+To use this action, you will need to have a Snyk account and an API token.
+If you haven't already done so, sign up for a [free Snyk account](https://snyk.io/signup/), then [generate an API token](https://app.snyk.io/account/token).

-Add the following code to your GitHub Action
+To use this action in your project, add the following to your GitHub Actions workflow:

 ```yaml
 ...